JoshHill15/node-api-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

+ANSWERS:
+1. Routing to specific routes, adding middleware for verification.

+2. middleware is the part in between the client and the server, used for verification/security or manipulation of data.

+3. a resource is a something we make an endpoint for? ex: songs in spotify song suggester - CRUD

+4. status code 200

+5. by using server.use("/foo", someRouter)

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.